Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: The fiducial Haro 11 model

 \subsection{Inner morphology}

-In order to put our simulations into context, we first present an observations of the Haro 11 galaxy on the left in Figure~\ref{fig:mock}.
-This was presented in \citet{Adamo+10} using HST in three wavebands filters; in particular they use 220W and 814W with the ACS/HRC instrument, and 435W with ACS/WFC.
-Additionally, the right plot of the figure shows a mock observation of our simulation using the post-processing radiative transfer code \rascas \citep[][]{Michel-Dansac+20} to obtain the stellar continuum and apply the same HST filter profiles as the observations.
-The key morphological features of Haro 11 are annotated: three distinct stellar knots (A, B, C) and a dusty arm going upwards from knot A to the right of knot B (the 'ear').
+In order to put our simulations into context, we first present an observation of the Haro 11 galaxy on the left in Figure~\ref{fig:mock}.
+This was presented in \citet{Adamo+10} using HST in three wavebands filters; in particular they use F220W and F814W with the ACS/HRC instrument, and F435W with ACS/WFC.
+Additionally, the right panel of the figure shows a mock observation of our simulation using the post-processing radiative transfer code \rascas \citep[][]{Michel-Dansac+20} to obtain the stellar continuum and apply the same HST filter profiles as the observations.
+Dust absorption follows the SMC law \citep[e.g.][]{Laursen+09} and assumes a dust-to-metal conversion factor, which increases with metallicity and cut-off at $T>10^4$\,K. The key morphological features of Haro 11 are annotated: three distinct stellar knots (A, B, C) and a dusty arm going upwards from knot A to the right of knot B (the 'ear').
 All of these morphological features can be identified in the mock observation as well, but knot A is not as readily apparent, which is discussed below.

 The inner gas and stellar morphology, as well as temperature, of the galaxy at the current observed time is presented as projection maps in Figure~\ref{fig:dens_temp_stell}.
 The high density gas around knot B and A correspond to areas of high stellar density.
-The disc arm with young stars is seen in the right-side of the plots is reminiscent of the ear observed in Haro 11.
+A disc arm with gas and stars is seen on the right side of the galaxy in each panel and is reminiscent of the ear observed in Haro 11.
 Compared to observations, the positions of these features are slightly mismatched in position relative to each other, but are broadly in the expected positions.
 Additionally, the dense gas that is overlapping with the stellar core on the left (knot C) is behind the core.